-Teacher calls pupil ‘despicable’ for not recognising classmate ‘identifying as cat’

-Teacher intervenes when a student asks ‘how can you identify as a cat when you’re a girl?’

-A 13-year-old schoolgirl was reportedly reprimanded by her teacher at a Church of England school in East Sussex after she expressed skepticism about a peer’s identification as a cat.
+Teacher recorded calling pupil ‘despicable’ during debate on transgender identity

+Related video: New Study Shows How Americans Feel About Gender & Sexual Orientation

+A teacher has been recorded calling a schoolgirl ‘despicable’ in a discussion about gender identity.

-The incident occurred during a Year 8 class on “life education” at Rye College last Friday, where students were told to “be who you want to be – and how you identify is up to you”.
+The incident occurred during a Year 8 class on “life education” at Rye College in East Sussex last Friday, where students were told to “be who you want to be – and how you identify is up to you”.

-According to an audio recording that surfaced on TikTok, the teacher intervened when one of the students asked, “How can you identify as a cat when you’re a girl?”

-In response, the teacher admonished the students, warning them that their gender-critical views are being reported to a senior leader.

-The recording, first reported by The Telegraph, captured the teacher’s outraged remarks, accusing the girls of upsetting someone by “questioning their identity”.
+A recording of the discussion, shared on TikTok, captured the unnamed female teacher’s outraged remarks as she accused a pupil of upsetting someone by “questioning their identity”.

-“If they want to identify as a cow or something then they are genuinely unwell – crazy,” the pupil responded.
+The pupil said: “If they want to identify as a cow or something then they are genuinely unwell – crazy”.

-The teacher questioned the source of their beliefs and emphasised gender was not solely determined by biological characteristics but by how individuals identify themselves.
+The teacher said gender was not solely determined by biological characteristics but by how individuals identify themselves.

-She further said there are three biological sexes and numerous genders, including transgender and agender.
+She further argued there are three biological sexes and numerous genders, including transgender and agender.

 One of the students, however, could be heard vehemently disagreeing and asserting that “you can’t have that”.